Field Receipts

 Receipt Status

-Receipts progress through three statuses:
+Receipts progress through two statuses:

 | Status | Description |